nogibjj/oo46_Python_Temp_W3/README.md

 ### Sample descriptive analysis of the automobiles dataset
 ![Descriptive Report](img/desc_stats.PNG)

-### Bar Chart of the distribution of car makes by origin
+### Bar Chart of the distribution of car models by origin
 ![Bar Chart](img/bar.PNG)